franklynux/terraform_wordpress_aws/README.md

 - **Domain Name**: Required if using Route 53 for DNS.
 - **SSL Certificate**: Optional, for HTTPS setup.
 - **IAM Permissions**: Ensure sufficient IAM permissions to create resources.
+**Note:** No custom domain name was used for this project, so  no use for Route 53 and HTTPS configuraton.

 ---